Kanawha River: Economy

 The watershed contains significant deposits of coal and natural gas.
 As of 1998, about 7 percent of the coal mined in the United States came from the Kanawha River watershed.

 A thriving chemical industry along the river banks provides a significant part of the local economy.

 In colonial times, the wildly fluctuating level of the river prevented its use for transportation.
 The removal of boulders and snags on the lower river in the 1840s allowed navigation, which was extended upriver by the construction of locks and dams by the U.S. Army Corps of Engineers starting in 1875.
 By 1898 the project made the Kanawha the first fully controlled river navigation system in America.
 The river is now navigable for barge traffic to Deepwater, an unincorporated community about 20 mi upriver from Charleston.

+Recreation

+Fishing

+Multiple West Virginia state record fish were caught along the Bluestone Lake.

 Hydrology and ecology

 In addition to the New and Gauley River headwaters, the Kanawha is joined at Charleston by the Elk River, at St. Albans by the Coal River, and at Poca by the Pocatalico River.

 Major impoundments in the Kanawha River watershed include Claytor Lake and Bluestone Lake on the New River, Summersville Lake on the Gauley River, and Sutton Lake on the Elk River.
 Collectively, they have a capacity of 14 percent of the average annual flow at Charleston.
 The reservoirs on New and Gauley Rivers reduced the estimated 100-year flood discharge under 20th-century climate by about half at Kanawha Falls.

 Kanawha Falls is the upstream limit of several fish species that broadly inhabit the Ohio River watershed.

 Above the waterfall, the watershed has fewer fish species overall, a relatively high number of species found nowhere else in the world, and nearly as many non-native species as natives.